JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 I asked what was to be done next.

 “Come back to my office,” said Mr. Bruff.
 “Gooseberry, and my second man, have evidently followed somebody else.
-Let us hope that THEY had their eyes about them at any rate!”
+Let us hope that _They_ had their eyes about them at any rate!”

 When we reached Gray’s Inn Square, the second man had arrived there